 Forgetting to Show off Your Assets

 If your target audience doesn’t like how the outside of the complex or community looks, they probably aren’t going to ask for a tour of the inside.
 Landscaping shapes a prospective tenant or resident’s opinion of what kind of company they will be interacting with should they choose to live, work, shop, or play at a property.
 It is effectively the “face” of your company and will surely make a lasting first impression on all passersby.

-On the office and retail side of the market, well maintained accessible parking areas that are well lit and clean are big factors in who rents, shops, or frequents that property.
+On the office and retail side of the market, maintained accessible parking areas that are well lit and clean are big factors in who rents, shops, or frequents that property.
 Attractive and easy to read entry signage and landscaping draws people into these types of complexes over their competition.

 Not Addressing Safety

 Overgrown shrubs in parking areas or close to the buildings could be a safety concern to prospective tenants and current leasers if not addressed and controlled on an annual basis.
 The same could be said for dark areas, poorly lit walking paths, or uneven hard surfaces.
 Evaluate the property for safety concerns and allocate adequate funds in the budget to properly address them.

 Forgetting that Landscaping is a Living, Breathing Thing

 I don’t mean to imply that anyone reading this thinks that landscaping isn’t alive and growing every day.
 What I mean is that plants and turf don’t thrive forever.
 Over time, plants decline or die or are removed for one reason or another and when they aren’t replaced, their absence leaves a hole in the once fluid landscape.
 Plants can also outgrow their spaces and pruning is not always the answer or an option.
 Sometimes you just need to invest in a redesign to breathe life back into the property or restore lost functionality.
 When you budget for these types of upgrades, think about what you want your property to look like…then plan for it.